NetChoice v. Fitch: U.S District Court for the Southern District Court of Mississippi

 On June 7, 2024, the trade association NetChoice sued Mississippi Attorney General Lynn Fitch in Federal District Court for the Southern District of Mississippi.
 In the complaint NetChoice claimed that the law violates "bedrock" principles of constitutional law and that the law violates the First Amendment rights of both minors and adults and is preempted by Section 230 because the law requires services to verify the age of users and must "prevent and mitigate" exposure to a list of vaguely defined societal ills and claim that the list of content to prevent and mitigate is so vague that anything from Romeo and Juliet to movies like Despicable Me and Home Alone could be censored because of the law.
 The same day they made their complaint they filed a motion for a Preliminary Injunction and Temporary Restraining Order.

 There would later be a Hearing on NetChoice's motion for a Preliminary Injunction and Temporary Restraining Order on June 26, 2024.

 The law was later enjoined by Judge Halil Suleyman Ozerden on July 1, 2024 noting that the law was subject to strict scrutiny and failed it.

 Fifth Circuit Court of Appeals

 On July 5, 2024, Mississippi appealed the case to the Fifth Circuit Court of Appeals.

-The Fifth Circuit would then hear the case on February 4, 2025 and would make there ruling on April 17, 2024 vacating the District Courts Injunction because the court did not review the law correctly when reviewing it and granting the injunction.
+The Fifth Circuit would then hear the case on February 4, 2025, and would make their ruling on April 17, 2025, vacating the District Court's injunction because the court did not review the law correctly when reviewing it and granting the injunction.